 According to Mrs Geni no marriage really fails because marriage itself is not a success.
 “All you need is a little courage and a lot of foolishness.
 That is what is needed for a marriage.
 In order to divorce on the other hand, you need to have a lot of courage and a small amount of foolishness.”

 Has Mrs Geni ever thought about divorcing Mr Geni?

 “I’ve never thought about getting divorced.
 Have I thought about killing him?
 Often.”

 And so, Mrs Geni, bridal makeup artist, has done the makeup for all the women in her village.
 You could say for everyone who has been married, as well as for those who have not.
 The latter Mrs Geni makes up as bodies when women pass away having never married.
-Before burial Mrs Geni makes them up completely.
+Before burial, Mrs Geni makes them up completely.
 Many people do not approve.
-For many it is to be regretted.
+For many people it is regrettable.
 Still others fear being made up.
 “Frightened it will come to pass during the marriage.
-Frightened of being too happy, too free, too enjoyable, so that is why we commit ourselves to a marriage that regulates responsibilities so much, regulates obligations, including the providing of a living and the raising of children.
-Only it is strange, but basically we are afraid of our own happiness and restrict that through the existence of the power of God.”
+Frightened of being too happy, too free, too enjoyable, so that is why we commit ourselves to a marriage that regulates responsibilities so much, regulates obligations, including the provision of a living and the raising of children.
+Only it’s strange, but basically we’re afraid of our own happiness and restrict that through the existence of the power of God.”

 Fortunately all of this only happens in December.

 Mrs Geni in December (Bu Geni di Bulan Desember) by Arswendo Atmowiloto was first published in the national daily newspaper Harian Kompas on 20 May 2012.
 Retrieved from https://cerpenkompas.wordpress.com/2012/05/20/bu-geni-di-bulan-desember/